-With move to rebuild Edge atop Google's Chromium, Microsoft raises white flag in browser war
+With Google Chromium move, Microsoft raises white flag in browser war

 But will the desperate measure work?
 It's impossible to know with certainty, but the odds are against Microsoft reclaiming substantial browser share.

 Once in decline, a browser just doesn't come out of its funk.
 Netscape Navigator did not.
-Nor has Mozilla's Firefox stymied the decline which began in 2010.
-(In November 2018, Firefox had a 9% share, far below the 25% high-water mark in March 2010.)
-And Opera, which stood at 1.7% when it joined the Chromium project, didn't turn things around with the change of rendering engines; the latest from Net Applications was Opera at 1.6%.
+Nor has Mozilla's Firefox stymied the decline which began in 2010 - in November 2018, Firefox had a nine per cent share, far below the 25 per cent high-water mark in March 2010.

+And Opera, which stood at 1.7 per cent when it joined the Chromium project, didn't turn things around with the change of rendering engines; the latest from Net Applications was Opera at 1.6 per cent.